AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 	- Notes:

-		- commands and file location varies by configuration
+		- Commands and file location varies by configuration

-		- for other OSs and web services, please find detail in the document `How do I capture client IP addresses in my ELB access logs? <https://aws.amazon.com/premiumsupport/knowledge-center/elb-capture-client-ip-addresses/>`_
+		- For other OSs and web services, please find detail in the document `How do I capture client IP addresses in my ELB access logs? <https://aws.amazon.com/premiumsupport/knowledge-center/elb-capture-client-ip-addresses/>`_

 .. |ingress_firewall| image:: ingress_firewall_example_media/ingress_firewall.png
    :scale: 30%